 Learning Accessibility Services provides accessible versions of textbooks for students whose disabilities interfere with their ability to read traditional print books.
 Students who require accessible textbooks should contact Margaret Berigan (firstname.lastname@example.org) and provide as much advance notice as possible.
 Students may need to provide receipts for hard copies of their books in order to obtain certain electronic textbooks.

 LAS Testing Center

 Learning Accessibility Services provides test-taking accommodations to students with documented disabilities at the LAS Testing Center in Hedberg Library, room 216.

 Accommodations frequently include extended time and a separate room for testing.
 Students are welcome to take both tests and quizzes in the LAS Testing Center.
-The Center is staffed by graduate students and there are many hours available each weekday.
+The Center is staffed by graduate students and is open each weekday.
 It is the student’s responsibility to schedule at the LAS Testing Center and to remind his/her/their professors to email the test to the Testing Center at email@example.com.

 Schedule Your Test

 - You may sign up for taking your test through the LAS Testing Center via this Scheduling Resource.

 - Log in using your Carthage username and password.
 If this is the first time logging in you will be prompted to register for an account.

 - Log in subsequently at WCOnline and choose a schedule before logging in.

-- Please schedule your test accommodation at least 24 hours in advance.
+- Please schedule your test or quiz accommodation at least 24 hours in advance.